Soundscape artist / listening facilitator

 approching each day a little closer to the silence.

-After studying philosophy with Daniel Charles and Clément Rosset, and having abandoned his thesis on the theme of encounters, Stéphane Marin started to take a passionate interest in the new possibilities of expression offered by computer-assisted music (C.A.M.).
-He began to compose music with a strong narrative and dramatic charge at the beginning of the new millennium, a “filmic”, “cinematic” music.
+After studying philosophy with Daniel Charles and Clément Rosset, and having abandoned his master on the theme of "Philosophy of Encounter", Stéphane Marin started to take a passionate interest in the new possibilities of expression offered by computer-assisted music (C.A.M.).
+He began to compose music with a strong narrative and dramatic charge at the beginning of the new millennium, a “cinematic” music.

 He then decided to leave his personal studio projects to one side to dedicate himself to “ multi-channel” city-scale projects.

-Following many collaborations with street art companies (Allegro Barbaro / Le Phun / Osmosis Cie / 2ème Groupe d'Intervention / Décor Sonore) on projects performed in the six corners of the French hexagon, and in international festivals held in cities such as Suwon, Beirut, Poznan, Grätz, Valladolid, Manchester, Saarbrüken, … Stéphane MARIN created ESPACES SONORES, a company dedicated to contextual sound creation and art of listening.
+Following many collaborations with art in public spaces companies (Allegro Barbaro / Le Phun / Osmosis Cie / 2ème Groupe d'Intervention / Décor Sonore) on projects performed in the six corners of the French hexagon, and in international festivals held in cities such as Suwon, Beirut, Poznan, Grätz, Valladolid, Manchester, Saarbrüken, … Stéphane Marin created Espaces Sonores , a company dedicated to contextual sound creation and art of listening.

-The purely technical aspects of creating and diffusing sound shouldn’t overshadow the potential for vibrancy and subtlety, which in the artistic work of Stéphane MARIN is always linked to the poetic dimension.
-These technical media serve the sonic qualities of the space they set in resonance, which they highlight and reveal.
+The purely technical aspects of creating and diffusing sound shouldn’t overshadow the potential for vibrancy and subtlety, which in the artistic work of Stéphane Marin is always linked to the poetic dimension.
+These technical medias serve the sonic qualities of the space they set in resonance, which they highlight and reveal.